elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010-uses-for-modules.md

 => 1.0
 ```

-It seems unlikely that we'd ever want to create an instance of a `Math` object, since it doesn't really deal with any state that persists beyond a single function call.
-But it might be desirable to mix this functionality into another object so that you can call math functions without repeating the `Math` constant all over the place.
+It seems unlikely that we'd want to create an instance of a `Math` object, since
+it doesn't really deal with any state that persists beyond a single function
+call.
+But it might be desirable to mix this functionality into another object so
+that you can call math functions without repeating the `Math` constant
+excessively.
 For this reason, Ruby implements `Math` as a module.

 ```ruby
 >> Math.class